khalidhmd/neighborhood-map/README.md

 ## How to use chashing

 The app contains functionality for caching via service workers.
 However, this is not enables in the develeoment mode.
-The caching can only be enables in production by setting environment varable as follows;
+The caching can only be enables in production by setting environment varable on the production server as follows;
 NODE_ENV = 'production'

 ## License